NCIEVS/evsrestapi-client-SDK/doc/SPARQL.md

 ### PROBLEM: not using ?code in select

-Here is an example to demonstrate the error that occus when not selecting a ?code column.
+Here is an example to demonstrate the error that occurs when not selecting a ?code column.

 ```
 cat << EOF > query.txt